 Momofuku’s first restaurant on the West Coast is now open at The Cosmopolitan of Las Vegas.
-Chef David Chang and Opening Executive Chef Michael Chen collaborated on a menu that draws influence from all over the world, including the United States, Korea and Japan.
-The constantly evolving menu features steamed buns, noodles, and meat and seafood meant for sharing.
-There will also be various plays on classics, from prime rib to surf-and-turf (fried chicken and caviar).
+Drawing influence from all over the world, including the United States, Korea and Japan, the menu features steamed buns, noodles, and meat and seafood meant for sharing.
+There are also various plays on classics, from prime rib to surf-and-turf (fried chicken and caviar).

 Momofuku Las Vegas, designed by Toronto-based The DesignAgency in collaboration with Momofuku, draws inspiration from Las Vegas while maintaining roots in the design tradition of Momofuku restaurants in New York City, Sydney, Toronto and Washington, D.C.
 When guests arrive, they are greeted by a series of custom neon signs within the "Peach Bar."
 They are then led into the main dining room, which features glass, white oak, raw oiled steel, and concrete - elements mirrored at other Momofuku locations.
 Artist David Choe created a five-panel mural for the dining room.
 Both Chang and Choe are dog lovers, and the mural features Seve Chang (David’s dog) and Rosie (Choe’s beloved Rottweiler).
 A raised private dining room, lined with custom carpet that includes the Momofuku peach logo, overlooks the Las Vegas strip.

 Established by Chef and Founder David Chang in 2004 with the opening of Momofuku Noodle Bar, Momofuku has grown to include 13 restaurants in New York City, Sydney, Toronto, Washington, D.C., and now, Las Vegas.
 The restaurants have gained worldwide recognition for their innovative take on cuisine.